mozillahispano/mozilla-hispano.org/wp-content/plugins/browserid/readme.txt

 * Click *Upload* (a link at the top)
 * Click *Choose file* and select the file you downloaded before
 * Click *Install*, then *Activate Plugin*

+= 0.48 =
+* Bug Fix: Allow signed in users to comment without using Persona.
+Allow comments from admin panel.

+= 0.47 =
+* Bug Fix: Disable error reporting - thanks @jonchang!

+= 0.46 =
+* New Feature: Use the WordPress color picker when selecting a background color - Thanks @janw-oostendorp!
+* New Feature: Use the WordPress media picker when selecting the site logo, terms of service and privacy policy.
+* New Feature: Automatically convert site logo's into dataURIs so that any site can specify a logo.
+* New Feature: Japanese Translations - Thanks @makotokato!
+* Improvement: Separate general and advanced settings.
+* Improvement: Serve minified Javascript and CSS by default.
+* Improvement: massive refactor to make code easier to browse.
+* Bug Fix: Fix typo in Privacy Policy description - Thanks @KryDos!
+* Bug Fix: Make sure URLs are written to browserid_common.js unescaped.

 = 0.45 =
 * New Feature: Russian Translations - Thanks Ruslan Bekenev (@KryDos)!